 The Janet Cowan Shipwreck on the West Coast TrailThe Puritan was a 4 masted schooner of 614 tons sailing inbound from San Francisco in ballast.
-She was heading for Port Gamble in Washington to pick up a load of lumber when the crew failed to account for the strong current in the Juan de Fuca Strait.
-Owing to the thick fog and heavy seas, the Puritan stumbled blindly into the rocks of Bonilla Point
+She was heading for Port Gamble in Washington to pick up a load of lumber when the crew failed to account for the strong current in Juan de Fuca Strait.
+Owing to the thick fog and heavy seas, the Puritan stumbled blindly into the rocks of Bonilla Point.

 Puritan Shipwreck West Coast Trail

-More West Coast Trail Shipwrecks Near the Puritan
+More Shipwrecks Near the Puritan (KM48.5)

-The Wempe Brothers Shipwreck at 49.4km
+The Wempe Brothers Shipwreck Near KM49.4

 The Wempe Brothers Shipwreck -West Coast Trail Graveyard of the PacificThe Graveyard of the Pacific is well represented here and you will find two more shipwreck locations in the vicinity of Bonilla Point.
 The Wempe Brothers was a 4 masted schooner just 70 tons heavier than the Puritan, that wrecked here a century ago.
 The Wempe Brothers was sailing in from San Pedro, California in ballast.
 She was heading for Puget Sound to pick up lumber when she was claimed by the Graveyard of the Pacific.
-The crew of 10 experienced very stormy weather as she neared the Cape Flattery lighthouse and entrance to the Juan de Fuca Strait.
+The crew of 10 experienced very stormy weather as she neared the Cape Flattery Lighthouse and entrance to Juan de Fuca Strait.
 Light winds and thick fog carried them towards the strait, however the fast current pulled them irresistibly north towards the coast of Vancouver Island.
-The Wempe Brothers was carried so close to the Carmanah Point that the lighthouse lights were reported to be reflected on the ships sails and hull.
+The Wempe Brothers was carried so close to Carmanah Point Lighthouse that the lighthouse lights were reported to be reflected on the ships sails and hull.
 The crew had no idea they were so far out of their intended position and the sudden appearance of a lighthouse must have been terrifying.
 The wind was dead calm so sailing to safety was not an option.
 The crew managed to drop two anchors in a desperate effort to halt the ship before colliding with the shore.
 It was too late, however, as the Wempe Brothers was carried onto the beach at 5am on October 28th, 1903.

 Wempe Brothers shipwreck continued here...

-The Lizzie Marshall Shipwreck at 47km
+The Lizzie Marshall Shipwreck Near KM47

 The Lizzie Marshall Shipwreck -West Coast Trail Graveyard of the PacificOn the other side of Bonilla Point at about the 47 kilometre mark of the West Coast Trail you will pass the final resting place of the 430 ton barque, Lizzie Marshall.
 She wrecked here in February 1884 with no loss of life.
 This 434 ton American ship headed out of San Francisco to an unspecified port in British Columbia.
 Two weeks later she approached Cape Flattery cloaked in a thick fog.
 Added to that, the wind died and the Lizzie Marshall drifted with the current.
 Her sails drenched and barely touched by the breeze, she wallowed along for hours until breakers were heard and Bonilla Point lay right in front of them.
 The crew dropped two anchors and prayed they would hold them off the perilously close rock shelf.
 The captain launched a lifeboat to row to Neah Bay, 15 miles away, in the hopes of finding a boat to haul them out of danger.
 Soon the fog cleared and a southwest gale blew in.
 Straining against the anchors, the Lizzie Marshall held for a while.
 However on the morning of February 22nd, the anchors began to drag.
 In a fit of desperation the crew cut the masts and rigging and dumped them overboard.
 The idea was to reduce the effect of the wind by lowering the ships profile.
 This had little effect and the wind continued to increase in strength.
 The anchor chains were straining against the intense weight of the ship and finally snapped.
 The Lizzie Marshall was swept broadside into the reef with the stern jammed in between a large gap in the rocks.
 The crew managed to claw their way across the reef to the shore safely.
 A short time later one of the crew attempted to get back to the ship to retrieve some of his belongings.
 He drowned in the attempt.
 Local native arrived on the scene and began scavenging the wreck as the crew watched from the shore.
 As they scavenged, their boat was smashed against the rocks, leaving them stranded as well.
 Eventually a tug arrived on the scene to rescue the crew and natives.
-And of course you have the Puritan, whose disintegrating structure is still visible out on Bonilla Point.
-Extraordinary.

 Lizzie Marshall shipwreck continued here...

-West Coast Trail Campsites Near the Puritan
+Campsites Near the Puritan (KM48.5)

 Bonilla Creek Campsite at 48km